aspose-total/Aspose.Total-Products/total/en/net/conversion/pdf-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render PDF to XLT" h2="Export PDF File to XLT via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert PDF files to XLT within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a powerful and reliable solution for developers who need to quickly and accurately convert PDF files to XLT.

+The process of converting PDF to XLT begins with Aspose.PDF for .NET.
+This component allows developers to export PDF to XLSX.
+Aspose.PDF for .NET is a powerful and reliable library that enables developers to quickly and accurately convert PDF files to XLSX.
+It supports a wide range of features, including text extraction, image extraction, page manipulation, and more.

+Once the PDF file has been exported to XLSX, the next step is to use Aspose.Cells for .NET to convert XLSX to XLT.
+Aspose.Cells for .NET is a powerful and reliable Spreadsheet Programming API that enables developers to quickly and accurately convert XLSX to XLT.
+It supports a wide range of features, including formatting, data manipulation, charting, and more.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert PDF file to XLT within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export PDF to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to XLT.
+Using Aspose.Total for .NET, developers can easily and accurately convert PDF files to XLT within any .NET, C#, ASP.NET and VB.NET applications.
+The process begins with Aspose.PDF for .NET, which allows developers to export PDF to XLSX.
+After that, Aspose.Cells for .NET can be used to convert XLSX to XLT.
+Aspose.Total for .NET provides a powerful and reliable solution for developers who need to quickly and accurately convert PDF files to XLT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}